ecc1/gnarl/README.md

 ## Running GNARL

-Run [Loop](https://loopkit.github.io/loopdocs/) on your iPhone or run the experimental [Medtronic branch of AndroidAPS](https://github.com/andyrozman/AndroidAPS) on your Android phone.
+Run [Loop](https://loopkit.github.io/loopdocs/) on your iPhone or run the [dev branch of AndroidAPS](https://github.com/MilosKozak/AndroidAPS) on your Android phone.
 GNARL should show up when you scan for a RileyLink.

 GNARL will show messages on the OLED display when your phone